 However, this mistake occurs whenever you feel yourself working harder for their happiness—than they are!
 How do you know when this is happening?
 Here’s the first pointer: you discover that you have set up a wonderful situation, where the circumstances would allow most children to find happiness or satisfaction.
 Yet, your child is still complaining or demanding more in order to be happy.

 I was in Mexico a while back.
 I recall watching some children playing with their dad in the pool for a good hour or so.
 He went to sit with their mom, and rest a bit.
 As soon as he sat down, his son said to his dad, “I’m hot.
 I want to go back to the room.”
 Dad says, “I just sat down.
 Please play a bit more, and we will go to the room in a while.”
 His son yells at his dad, “I’m bored.
 I need something to do.”
-Mom then gets up, jumps in the pool and starts tossing ball with their son…who then complains that she wasn’t as much fun as dad.
+Mom then gets up, jumps in the pool, and starts tossing a ball with their son…who then complains that she wasn’t as much fun as a dad.
 There is more to the story, but these events capture this concept nicely.
 Everything was present for this boy to seek out his own happiness, but yet…who worked harder for that happiness?

 Also, you can almost always trust your gut on this.
 If you find yourself chasing after your child’s happiness, then you typically have a deep discomfort in your gut.
 Trust this…if you feel it.

 When your children are experiencing moments of boredom, or moments when things didn’t work out exactly the way they want, you’ll find that it is a disservice to continually “rescue” them from that moment.
 You would like for them to be happy, given all that they have…but sometimes they can’t seem to find it.